 Two things are standing in your way – your unique perspective and all the ideas you have for the future.
 Firstly, you know this idea inside out, and things you might believe are crystal clear mean nothing to investors who are arriving at this idea without any context.
 You need to make sure that your pitch describes the idea with perfect clarity.
 Secondly, don’t bamboozle the investor with the myriad of ideas you’re planning for later down the line.
 You need to keep it simple and focus on the first application.

 Your pitch deck must deliver clear, concise messaging that any investor flicking through it will understand straight away.
 Get this right, and you’ll rise to the top of the pile.
-Go further by crafting powerful messaging that cuts to the heart of what you can achieve, and you give yourself every chance of being in the 1% of businesses that win investment.
+Go further by crafting powerful messaging that cuts to the heart of what you can achieve, and you give yourself every chance of being in the 1% of businesses that convince investors and win investment.